VDdotexe/Weekend_Scratching/README.md

+# Weekend scratching with no goal!
-# Just some weekend scratching repo with basic algorithms explored using python over a glass of whiskey!!
+#### Repo with basic algorithms explored over a glass of whiskey.